UMN-Kernel-Object/schedulers/docs/intro/lsp.md

 ## Jump to Definition

 One of the most useful features of LSP is its `jump-to-definition` feature.
-Hover over any function, structure, or variable and `<Ctrl - Left Click>` (`<Cmd - Left Click>` on macOS).
-This will jump your cursor to the definition of said function, structure, or variable.
+If you use VSCode: hover over any function, structure, or variable and `<Ctrl - Left Click>` (`<Cmd - Left Click>` on macOS).
+This will jump to the definition of said function, structure, or variable.
 Use this to navigate large codebases.